risitt/kissStepper/API Documentation.md

 ## void stop(void)

 Tells the motor to stop.
-If using acceleration, it will not stop right away, but will decelerate at the chosen rate, continuining to move for some distance.
+If using acceleration, it will not stop right away, but will decelerate at the chosen rate, continuing to move for some distance.
 ### Example:
 ```C++
 myStepper.stop();